Signal Settings

 Overview

-The Signal Settings for Lune Momento allow you to control how the strategy generates trade signals.
-These settings are designed to be highly customizable, enabling you to adjust the strategy's sensitivity to different market behaviors.
-By balancing the influence of trends, mean reversion, and volatility, you can fine-tune the algorithm to align with your trading style and the specific market you are analyzing.
+The Signal Settings for Lune Momento allow you to control the generation and behavior of trade entry signals.
+These settings provide a high degree of customization, letting you fine-tune the strategy’s responsiveness by leveraging an advanced, statistics-based engine.
+By configuring the analysis windows and adjusting sensitivity, you can tailor the signal logic to fit your specific trading style and the market you are analyzing.

 Signal Generation Logic

 To protect our proprietary algorithms, the exact mechanics of the signal logic are not disclosed.
-The conceptual approach can be understood as follows:
+However, the conceptual approach can be understood as follows:

 Settings